lambdaloop/anipose/docs/start_2d.md

 Different data collection sessions (e.g. on different days) are usually placed into different folders.

-We'll need a config file to specify what to use for tracking and post-processing.
-However, it's cumbersome to remember to put a new config file for each new session, especially if the config doesn't really change from session to session.

-It would be nice to be able to place a separate config file into each session though, to override the experiment config as needed.

-It would be extra nice to reprocess the data if any of the config parameters change.

 layout of folder for videos for 2d tracking

 ```
 .../experiment/config.toml